MazenAmria/PerceptronTraining/README.md

 The program consists of three modules:

+- `math_module` which contains some math utilities, basically a `sqrt` function that calculated the square root of a float number.
 - `linalg_module` which contains all the functions needed to perform linear algebra operations.
 (Note: the function `vector_cross` has different definition than the original vector cross multiplication).
 - `debug_module` which is used to debug a vector/matrix with a fancy output and a title message.
 - `perceptron_module` which contains the `fit` and `transform` functions and the built-in activation functions.